HestHub/nix-config/blog.md

    ```

-next up is the configuration.nix file, and here is where the magic happens.
+Next up is the configuration.nix file, and here is where the magic happens.

-this file works like a blueprint of the OS we want to setup, any changes we want to do to our system, its done using this file.
+This file works like a blueprint of the OS we want to set up.
+Any changes we want to make to our system are done using this file.

-Here is the biggest difference between Nix and other distributions, since the OS is immutable, we dont install anything in the normal way, but we instead rebuild the entire system, with the added software bundled into it.
+Here is the biggest difference between Nix and other distributions: Since the OS is immutable, we don't install anything in the normal way; instead, we rebuild the entire system with the added software bundled into it.

-So if we take a look at my config file at first boot:
+So, if we take a look at my config file at first boot:

 ``` nix